ghafeleb/goodfellas/index.md

 ## Data
-For our experiments we use AYLIEN’s Coronavirus news dataset\footnote{\url{https://aylien.com/blog/coronavirus-news-dashboard}} (Global COVID related news since Jan 2020).
+For our experiments we use [AYLIEN’s Coronavirus news dataset](https://aylien.com/blog/coronavirus-news-dashboard) (Global COVID related news since Jan 2020).
 This dataset contains numerous news articles from different news sources with different political orientations.
 For simplicity we only focus on news articles from two news sources Huffington Post, which is considered as liberal (class $0$), and Breitbart which is considered as conservative (class $1$).

 In the figure~\ref{fig:data_head} we show the first few lines of the dataset.
 We assign Huffington's articles class $0$ and Breitbart's articles class $1$.
 Another important observation from the data is the distribution of the length (number of words) of the articles which is shown in figure~\ref{fig:data_head}.
 This is important to the step where we sample the anchor-positive pairs from the data.